TrevorEdwards/punch-card/README.md

 ## About
 This is a joke script to fill up your GitHub repo's [punch card](https://github.com/TrevorEdwards/punch-card/graphs/punch-card).

 It is very untested and may ruin everything.
+Right now it may miss a few punches.
 Use with caution.

 ## To use: